Fixing the Joomla White Screen of Death

 What can you do now that you've identified the troublesome extension?

-This tutorial shows how to disable a plugin, but applies to other types of extension also.
+This tutorial shows how to disable a plugin, but applies to other types of extensions also.

 You may also need to change the directory name within the component in the /administrator/components/ directory as well.